adriangalera/cv/index.md

 <i class="fab fa-linkedin"><span>&nbsp;<a target="_blank" href="https://www.linkedin.com/in/adriangalera/">linkedin.com/in/adriangalera/</a></span></i>
 </div>

-## Currently

-Working as a Senior software developer in the Communication Systems team in Ocado technology Barcelona.

-## Specialized in
+## Experienced in

-Software development, Java, Python, TDD, BDD, IoT, AWS, Docker
+Building scalable backend applications in multiple languages: Java, Python or Golang.

+Develop, deploy and maintain such applications on-premise and in AWS cloud

+Getting hands-on in improving the processes of the team and beyond

 ## Experience

 `2019 - Present`
-__Senior Software Engineer__, Ocado technology, Communcation Systems, Barcelona
+__Staff Software Engineer__, Ocado technology, Communcation Systems, Barcelona

+<p class="position-details">Create an ecosystem of support tools inside and outside the team</p>

+<p class="position-details">Manage massive re-organization of notifications workflow</p>

 <p class="position-details">Refactor of receipts templating engine to allow retailers configure their templates</p>

-<p class="position-details">Allow push notifications communication channel</p>
+<p class="position-details">Enable push notifications communication channel</p>

 <p class="position-details">Introduce the usage of localstack in the company: contribution to internal open source framework to support the usage of localstack by any team</p>